Skip to content

 Why It Matters: Local Relevance of DAR & PI Testing in Australia

-In fact, many insurers and safety inspectors now expect proof of DAR & PI results, especially for government buildings and commercial facilities.
+In fact, many insurers and safety inspectors now expect proof of DAR and PI results, especially for government buildings and commercial facilities.

-So if you’re still relying on a basic megohmmeter that only spits out a single number, you could be missing the full story.
+So if you are still relying on a basic megohmmeter that only spits out a single number, you could be missing the full story.

 How It Works: Breaking Down DAR & PI Testing